 Replace text with:

-If it the destination address of the wakeup frame matches macShortAddress, then CSL checks if the wake-up frame contain the Wake-up Interval field; If the the wake-up frame does not contain the Wake-up interval field, then CSL disables the receiver until the Rendezvous Time (RZ Time) in the wake-up frame and then enables the receiver to receive the payload frame.
-If the wake-frame does contain the wake-up interval field, and the value is nonzero, CSL disables the receiver and transmits the data request frame with the AR field in the payload frame set to one.
-Then CSL waits for up to macEnhAckWaitDuration, as defined in Table 52j, for the enhanced acknowledgment frame.
-If the enhanced acknowledgment frame is received, the RZ Time is updated using the contents of the enhanced acknowledgment frame, and the receiver remains on for up to macMaxFrameTotalWaitTime, in order to receive the payload frame.
+If the destination address of the wakeup frame matches macShortAddress, then the CSL coordinator checks if the wake-up frame contains the Wake-up Interval field; If the wake-up frame does not contain the Wake-up Interval field, then the CSL coordinator disables the receiver until the Rendezvous Time (RZ Time) in the wake-up frame and then enables the receiver to receive the data frame.
+If the wake-up frame does contain the Wake-up Interval field, and its value is nonzero, the CSL coordinator disables the receiver and transmits the data request frame with the AR field in the data frame set to one.
+Then the CSL coordinator waits for up to macEnhAckWaitDuration, as defined in Table 52j, for the enhanced acknowledgment frame.
+If the enhanced acknowledgment frame is received, the RZ Time is updated using the contents of the enhanced acknowledgment frame, and the receiver remains on for up to macMaxFrameTotalWaitTime, in order to receive the data frame.

-When the wake-up frame contains the Wake-up interval field with a nonzero value, the transmission, reception, and acknowledgment operation is illustrated in Figure 34oa.
+When the wake-up frame contains the Wake-up Interval field with a nonzero value, the transmission, reception, and acknowledgment operation is illustrated in Figure 34oa.

-If the destination address of wake-up frame does not match macShortAddress, CSL disables the receiver until RZ Time plus the transmission time of the maximum length payload frame and the secure acknowledgment frame, and then resumes channel sampling.
+If the destination address of wake-up frame does not match macShortAddress, the CSL coordinator disables the receiver until RZ Time plus the transmission time of the maximum length payload frame and the secure acknowledgment frame, and then resumes channel sampling.

 5.1.11.1.4